San Sang is a Force-sensitive Iridonian zabrak girl from the Star Wars universe.

 The surname Sang means shaman (source: Galactic Campaign Guide).
 San's ancestors communicated with the dead and prepared a spice called yarrock, which they administered to warriors before battle.
 San is slightly Force-sensitive and is occasionally visited by ghosts of deceased Iridonians.
 She has never tried yarrock but if she did, she would find that she retains a little more clarity than most people when affected by it.

-San was raised in an Iridonain Resistance cell of eleven adults and herself.
+San was raised in an Iridonain Resistance cell of eleven adults and herself, living primarily on a ship called The Sill.
 Most of those other adults were sexually involved with her parents at different times, but San was not aware of this until she was older and separated from the group.
 All of the adults took turns teaching her and rearing her.

 Name |